 The buyer can bring the full 10% in cash to the deal.

-The seller can help provide a portion of the equity to meet the SBA requirement with a seller note on full or possibly partial standby for a period of time.
-Your Business Development Officer can advise you on options for an equity and seller note structure for your transaction.
+The seller can help provide up to 50% of the equity to meet the requirement with a seller note on full standby for the life of the SBA loan.

 - Are there any exceptions to the 10% Equity requirement?